seanfkiely/seanfkiely.github.io/_side_projects/mma_elo_ratings.md

 |      24 | Aljamain Sterling     |     1731.29 |
 |      25 | Alexander Volkov      |     1724.6  |
 </div>

+I also sum the ELO ratings of fighters and their opponents to create a list of the top fights of all time in Table 3.

 <div = "center">